 Surgery 2 is another subject I didn’t learn well at all.
 The lectures and seminars are quite poor.
-When I had it it was written, but I believe it will return to being oral from now on.
+When I had the exam it was written, but I believe it will return to being oral from now on.
 I didn’t write notes for surgery 2 specifically but I wrote for the surgery final (6th year), which includes most (all?) surgery 2 topics.
 You may use them for preparing for the surgery 2 oral exam (but the topics aren’t exactly the same).
 Otherwise you have Lee notes.

 The lectures and seminars in forensic medicine are very hit and miss, some are quite good but some are just completely incomprehensible.
 Anyway our exam was written, but apparently it’s impossible to fail the oral, and people have passed it easy after studying Lee’s notes for 1 – 2 days (although when I looked at those notes I couldn’t imagine finishing them in that amount of days).